shirosaki/enjoyable/README.md

 video game which only supports mouse and keyboard input but you want to use a joystick or gamepad, then Enjoyable is the program for you.

-Enjoyable supports multiple configurations (for different games or programs) and you can even map joystick buttons to change configurations on-the-fly.
+Enjoyable supports

+    * Mapping gamepad and joystick buttons to keyboard and mouse actions
+    * Fine control over mouse movement and scrolling using analog axis inputs
+    * Automatic and dynamic switching between different input mappings
+    * Downloading and sharing input presets for different applications
+    * Modern OS X features like resume and automatic termination

 Enjoyable is free software written by Joe Wreschnig and is based on the Enjoy codebase written by [Yifeng Huang](htty://nongraphical.com)